csalmeida/ruby-fundamentals/README.md

 An `iterator` is going to perform code on each item in a set.
 Most of the time could be an `array` or a `hash` but it could also be a `range`.

-The simplest iterator is the `times` iterator:
+An introductory iterator is the `times` iterator:

 ```ruby
 # control-structures/iterators.rb